Faculty Emeriti

 - Nancy A. Hewitt

-- Emerita Professor of History and Women's Studies
+- Professor Emerita of History and Women's Studies

 - Degree: Ph.D., University of Pennsylvania; B.A., State University of New York, Brockport